Zacharypyun/Sports-Card-Database/frontend/README.md

 - **Animations**: Smooth hover effects and transitions
 - **Responsive**: Mobile-first design approach

-## Backend Integration

-The frontend connects to a FastAPI backend for:
-- User authentication and management
-- Card CRUD operations
-- Image uploads and storage

 ## Technologies Used

 - **Next.js 14**: React framework with App Router